|

 fuming.

 "And I cannot help you," answered Herzog.
-And it was
+It was the

 made it sound like a lie.
 "So we are at an impasse, Master